awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-importPrivateKey.md

 # importPrivateKey<a name="key_mgmt_util-importPrivateKey"></a>

 The importPrivateKey command in key\_mgmt\_util imports an asymmetric private key into an HSM\.
 You can use it to import private keys that were generated outside of the HSM\.
-You can also use this command import keys that were exported from an HSM, such as those exported by the [exportPrivateKey](key_mgmt_util-exportPrivateKey.md) command\.
+You can also use this command to import keys that were exported from an HSM, such as those exported by the [exportPrivateKey](key_mgmt_util-exportPrivateKey.md) command\.

-During the import process, importPrivateKey uses an AES key that you select \(the *wrapping key*\) to *wrap* \(encrypt\) the private key\.
-This way, the private key file maintains integrity during transit\.
+During the import process, importPrivateKey uses an AES key \(the *wrapping key*\) that you select to *wrap* \(encrypt\) the private key\.
+By wrapping the private key, it remains confidential during transit\.
 For more information, see [wrapKey](key_mgmt_util-wrapKey.md)\.

+**Note**
+ This command does not offer the option to mark the imported key as non\-exportable\.

 Before you run any key\_mgmt\_util command, you must [start key\_mgmt\_util](key_mgmt_util-getting-started.md#key_mgmt_util-start) and [log in](key_mgmt_util-getting-started.md#key_mgmt_util-log-in) to the HSM as a crypto user \(CU\)\.